 Check for Third-Party App and Hardware Conflict

-Sometimes we use more than one output device, like speakers and headphones.
+Sometimes, we use multiple output devices, like speakers and headphones.
 These two devices are usually configured separately as they both have different hardware.
 So, if they conflict, you might have to change their settings or use them separately.

 Check Windows Updates